-- In return for all the above we request you provide free hands-on activity and tuition, with all materials provided by you, to members
+- In return for all the above we require you to provide free, good quality, hands-on and meaningful creative activities and tuition, with all materials provided by you, to members

 - Please note the emphasis is on teaching, learning, inspiring, encouraging, sharing knowledge and enabling people of all ages and abilities to learn a new skill or develop existing skills.

-– This is not a sales event but contributors who provide free activities are entitled to have a small sales table selling items relevant to the skills being demonstrated and taught.
-Charities can also have a collection tin.
+free activities are entitled to have a small sales table selling items relevant

 adequate space and resources, but please remember this is a busy event and it

 - It is your responsibility to bring adequate materials, staff and volunteers as our event staff are not always available or qualified to provide cover for breaks.